davidkorea/NLP_201811/RNN_LSTM_GRU/README.md

     <img src="https://github.com/davidkorea/NLP_201811/blob/master/RNN_LSTM_GRU/README/BPgradient.png" width="390" height="130">
 </p>

 The gradient equation which is hidden layer weights gradient with respect to the 3rd output L3.
-Because of the "∏(...)" makes it hard to pass the gradient to the very beginning when the large dimentions of the hidden layer.
+Because of the "∏(...)" makes it hard to pass the gradient to the very beginning when the large dimentions of the hidden layer.(once 0 occurs all gradient will be 0)

 After the sigmoid function, the hidden layer will give an ouput in the range(0, 1).
 - 1.00 ^ 1000 = 1